 “Tree House Humane Society is committed to ensuring the health and happiness of every pet in our adoption program,” said Dave de Funiak, Tree House’s Executive Director.
 “We are proud to provide the pets in our care with Merrick and Organix cat food during their stay and provide a foundation of health and nutrition that we hope will continue for the rest of their lives.”

 As Tree House’s exclusive feeding partner, Merrick will provide all of the meals to each resident cat, including Merrick Purrfect Bistro and Organix kibble and canned food, as they begin the journey to find a new home.
 From their first meal at both of Tree House’s Chicago Adoption Centers (Uptown and Bucktown) until adoption day, each Tree House cat will enjoy healthy, recipes made in Merrick’s kitchens with locally sourced USDA-inspected deboned meat, fresh produce and high-quality protein.
-Merrick uses no ingredients from China – all of the ingredients are fresh, regionally sourced in the United States and made in Merrick’s own kitchen.
+All ingredients of Merrick are fresh, regionally sourced in the United States and made in Merrick’s own kitchen.

 “Not only does Merrick’s generosity save Tree House money which now can be spent to help save more cats, it offers Tree House a diet of extraordinarily high quality, which is a luxury that most shelters don’t have,” said Steve Dale, CABC, and member of the Tree House Board of Directors.

 “Tree House has a proven record of helping pets in need and we are pleased to partner with them to feed homeless cats awaiting their forever homes,” said Greg Shearson, CEO of Merrick Pet Care, Inc. “Together, we can better help cats not only survive, but thrive through feeding them more wholesome, natural and nutritious foods.”